httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 In particular, application authors need to consider how responses that are not freshly obtained from the origin server should be handled; if they have a concept like a validity period, this will need to be calculated considering the age of the response (see {{HTTP-CACHING, Section 4.2.3}}).

-One way to address this is to explicitly specify that all responses be fresh upon use.
+One way to address this is to explicitly specify that responses need to be fresh upon use.

 ### Varying Content Based Upon the Request